 There is a one year resubmission policy.
 The team can only be put forward for the Outstanding Team Impact prize once every two years.

 The nomination can be made for a team that has made a major impact in medical research, whose collaborative team science approach including a diverse range of team members were critical in the delivery and success of the impact.

 We are looking to reward impacts led by a team or network composed of at least two research groups.
-Teams and networks can consist of a diverse range of members from within the same organisation or across organisations, spanning:
+Teams and networks must consist of a diverse range of members at a minimum spanning: